Voluntaryism & Art for the New Earth Paradigm

 Those who are happy to give the price listed in the Shop (or more, if you’d like to contribute more) make it possible to extend this offer to those with less disposable income.
 You’ll also be supporting the continuation of my work and my ability to keep sharing it with the world.

-I believe that donation-based giving and receiving (‘voluntaryism’) is the future of exchange between humans, and resonates in perfect with Natural Law.
+I believe that donation-based giving and receiving (‘voluntaryism’) is the future of exchange between humans, and resonates perfectly with Natural Law.
 Everything in Nature is given and received in perfect balance for the totality of all beings to thrive.

 When you and I make an exchange based upon mutual respect, to an amount congruent with your current personal circumstances, you give what feels ‘right’ to you.*